Let Your Customers Ship Cart Items to Different Addresses

 - Shipping date – this functionality allows your customer to select the date for when they want the item shipped.
 Maybe your customer wants to schedule a purchase now for the holiday season or wants the items delivered around a birthday.
 If enabled, your customer can select this date.

-- Note – This is a free form text field that you can allow your customers to write in any detail you need to know related to the specific delivery address.
-This field allows you to get notes for each address vs. the standard order level notes provided in WooCommerce.
+- Note – This is a free form text field that you can allow your customers to write in any detail you need to know related to the specified delivery address.
+This field allows you to get notes for each address vs. the standard order-level notes provided in WooCommerce.

 - Once I enable the plugin, how do I enable multiple ship-to?

 You don’t.
 It’s done and enabled.
 That is the ease of adding this feature for your buyers!